aaschool/p5js_examples/README.md

 # p5js_examples

-Examples of P5.js programmes for the AA Digital Ecologies course
+Examples of P5.js programmes for the AA Digital Ecologies course.